googleapis/sdk-platform-java/hermetic_build/DEVELOPMENT.md

 # Run the unit tests

-The unit tests of the hermetic build scripts are contained in several scripts, corresponding to a specific component.
+There is one unit test file per component.
 Every unit test script ends with `unit_tests.py`.
 To avoid specifying them individually, we can use the following command: